fred-r-ramos/DUIA/STEP_1/README.md

 # Description of IPUMS_International data extraction.

+The first step consists in the extraction and integration of the datasets in the IPUMS international and the Atlas of Urban Expansion.
+The folder **Description_IPUMS_Extractions** contains the description of the data extracted form the IPUMS International.

 These files contain the description of the data extraction in IPUMS International.
 After creating a user account in IPUMS international, replicate the list of variables and samples as described to generate a Fixed-width text (.dat) that can be read in R using the read_ipums_micro( ) function.

 https://international.ipums.org/international-action/variables/group